sangminwoo/RITUAL/README.md

 <a href='LICENSE'><img src='https://img.shields.io/badge/License-MIT-blue.svg'></a>
 </div>

-This repository contains the official pytorch implementation of the paper: "RITUAL: Random Image Transformations as a Universal Anti-hallucination Lever in LVLMs".
+This repository contains the official pytorch implementation of the paper: "RITUAL: Random Image Transformations as a Universal Anti-hallucination Lever in Large Vision Language Models".

 ## 🚨 Updates